Self-Managed Micro-Integrations

 Database operations are not event-enabled by default, but it might be useful to have an event whenever there’s a Create, Update, or Delete (CRUD) operation performed to a table.

-Self-Managed Connectors provide data integration between third-party services (message brokers, databases, filesystems, cloud services and applications, and so on) with PubSub+ event brokers.
-They ingest (on-ramp) and egress (off-ramp) data to and from your PubSub+ event brokers to integrate things that are normally not event-enabled to support your event-driven architecture.
+Self-Managed Micro-Integrations provide data integration between third-party services (message brokers, databases, filesystems, cloud services and applications, and so on) with Solace event brokers.
+They ingest (on-ramp) and egress (off-ramp) data to and from your Solace event brokers to integrate things that are normally not event-enabled to support your event-driven architecture.

-Self-Managed Connectors are standalone and can be deployed independently of other connectors or infrastructure.
-Each Self-Managed Connector is part of a family of Solace Self-Managed Connectors that are built on a common Spring framework.
-You don't need in-depth knowledge of Spring or Java to use Self-Managed Connectors.
+Self-Managed Micro-Integrations are standalone and can be deployed independently of other integrations or infrastructure.
+All Self-Managed Micro-Integrations are built on a common Spring framework.
+You don't need in-depth knowledge of Spring or Java to use Self-Managed Micro-Integrations.

-Self-Managed Connectors share these common features and capabilities:
+Self-Managed Micro-Integrations share these common features and capabilities:

 A Common Deployment Model